GokuMohandas/follow/README.md

 > You are on a previous snapshot of the main [MLOps repository](https://github.com/GokuMohandas/MLOps).
-This branch may only contain a subset of the larger project and is intended for viewing the iterative development process only.
+This branch may only contain a subset of the larger project and is intended for viewing the iterative development process only!

 ## Packaging
 ```bash